crystalsawers/crystal-websiteblog/README.md

 ## References

 - This Next 13 Crash Course series on [Youtube](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jZIVqmy_QhfQdi6mzQvJnT) took a big inspiration into starting this project
 - ChatGPT was used a fair bit to progress on some ideas like subscription and feedback.
+- I create my own logo from [Logo.com](https://logo.com/)